barsoom/content_translator/README.md

 See the configuration section for how to set up the token.

-### Receiving changes from this app
+### Getting content changes from WTI into your app (e.g. Auctionet)

+When translations change in WTI, it will call a configured webhook, calling an endpoint in this app.

+This app will then in turn call a webhook in your app (e.g. Auctionet).
+In Auctionet, this webhook is received by `ContentTranslationsController`.

-Changes are sent back using a webhook.
-The webhook retries until it gets a 200 response or a few minutes has passed, at which point you can manually trigger more retries (see more on error handling below).
+This webhook retries until it gets a 200 response or a few minutes has passed, at which point you can manually trigger more retries (see more on error handling below).
 No update sent though this app is lost unless you manually choose to delete it.

 The value of `payload` is form-encoded JSON.